Ildemaro Vargas Preview, Player Props: Nationals vs. Braves

 Ildemaro Vargas At The Plate

-- Vargas has 12 doubles, two triples, four home runs and 19 walks while batting .245.
+- Vargas is hitting .248 with 12 doubles, two triples, four home runs and 19 walks.

-- Vargas has driven home a run in 20 games this year (24.7%), including more than one RBI in 9.9% of his games and producing three or more of his team's runs on two occasions..
+- Vargas has had an RBI in 20 games this year (24.4%), including eight multi-RBI outings (9.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.